Berg0162/Simcline-V2/README.md

 + Install the [Arduino IDE 2](https://www.arduino.cc/en/Main/Software) and all the libraries on a PC/Mac.
 + Install your ESP32 board in the Arduino environment
 + download the ESP32 NimBLE-Arduino library (<b>Latest Version 2.#.#</b>), see [Arduino Installation NimBLE](https://github.com/h2zero/NimBLE-Arduino#arduino-installation)
-+ Download all the code from [Github](https://github.com/Berg0162/Simcline-V2/tree/master/Simcline-V2) and install the Simcline-V2 library in the Arduino IDE. <br>
++ Download all the library from [Github](https://github.com/Berg0162/Simcline-V2/tree/master/Simcline-V2) and install the Simcline-V2 library in the Arduino IDE. <br>

 # How to make it work?<br>
 The requirements in this phase are simple:
 + running Zwift, Rouvy or myWhoosh app or alike,
-+ working Feather ESP32-V2 (or other ESP32S2/ESP32S3) development board and
++ working Feather ESP32-V2 (or other ESP32S3) development board and
-+ a Bluetooth FTMS Smart Trainer.<br>
++ a Bluetooth Smart FTMS Trainer.<br>

 # Testing is Knowing!<br>
 I can understand and respect that you have some reserve: Is this really working in my situation?
 Better test if it is working, before buying all components and start building.
-In the Simcline-V2 Library (see <b>examples</b>) you will find the appropriate code: <b>FTMS_MITM</b>.
+In the Simcline-V2 Library (see <b>/arduino/Simcline-V2/examples</b>) you will find the appropriate code: <b>FTMS_MITM</b>.
 It is coded with the only intention to check if the MITM solution is delivering in your specific situation.<br>

 <b>What it does in short:</b><br>
 <img src="./images/Feather_FTMS.jpg" align="middle" width="1000" height="500" alt="Simcline in the Middle"><br>